maurcz/site/content/posts/001-building-a-blog-in-2020.md

 Just a simple list of _posts_ (notice the rules for `$paginator`), with title, date and summary.
 Bulma's [column](https://bulma.io/documentation/columns/basics/) ensure a modular and responsive layout, giving me that feeling that I'm back into using `<tr><td>`s for everything in Dreamweaver (I really wished I had a way to find the first ever Quake website I made).

 I've added [fontawesome](https://fontawesome.com/icons?d=gallery&m=free) to the theme, which is where those social icons up there are coming from, and the free font [Merriweather](https://fonts.google.com/specimen/Merriweather) by Google.
+[JQuery](https://jquery.com/) is only used to deal with the "burguer" icon that appears when you access the website using smaller screens.
 Aside from some minor CSS tweaks and overrides, that's pretty much it.

 All that was left was to host the site somewhere.